sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_02.rst

 must also be equal to the grand mean µ\ :sub:`..` as well, right?
 So what we can do is define the *effect* of Factor A at level *r* to be equal to the difference between the marginal mean µ\ :sub:`r.` and the grand mean µ\ :sub:`..`.
-Let’s denote this effect by α\ :sub:`r`, and note that
+Let us denote this effect by α\ :sub:`r`, and note that

 | α\ :sub:`r`  = µ\ :sub:`r.` - µ\ :sub:`..`